maho3/ltu-ili/CONFIG.md

 ```
 The `PydelfiRunner` configuration is very similar  to that of `SBIRunner`.
 The biggest differences are that there are no explicit embedding networks and there is only one inference engine, `DelfiWrapper`.
 The `DelfiWrapper` engine is follows a likelihood estimation methodology, based on the same paper as that for the `SNLE_A` implementatioin in `sbi`.

-The `prior` configuration can be any of the implemented distributions in `pydelfi.priors` (ADD LINK).
+The `prior` configuration can be any of the implemented distributions in [`pydelfi.priors`](https://github.com/justinalsing/pydelfi/blob/master/pydelfi/priors.py).
 The training engine supports the following models in `pydelfi.ndes`: `MixtureDensityNetwork`, `ConditionalMaskedAutoregressiveFlow`.
-Unline in `sbi`, one can customize the number of hidden layers and types of activation functions in these architectures.
+Unlike in `sbi`, one can customize the number of hidden layers and types of activation functions in these architectures.

-The training procedure is controlled through the `train_args` parameters. `PydelfiRunner` uses an Adam optimizer (CHECK?) and enforces a strict maximum number of training epochs, without using an early stopping criterion.
+The training procedure is controlled through the `train_args` parameters. `PydelfiRunner` uses an Adam optimizer and enforces a strict maximum number of training epochs, without using an early stopping criterion.
 Lastly, you must manually specify the dimensionality of your parameter and data vectors (in `n_params` and `n_data`), whereas these are handled automatically in `sbi`.

 ## Validation
 Here's an example configuration for a `ValidationRunner` object.